 Questions that will be asked - and, to some extent, answered - include the following: Where does my food at Smith come from?
 How and what can I recycle?
 What powers our campus and how can I save kilowatts and BTUs?
 Are there green spaces nearby?
 How can I get to them and to other places without a car?
 What kinds of environmental majors, minors, and resources are available?
 Are there active student environmental organizations on campus?
 And most importantly, how can I make a difference environmentally while at Smith?

 Short excursions and activities will give you an ecological sense of place, whether we visit a shady riverside trail or a steamy power plant.
 You will learn what Smith College is doing well and where there is room for improvement (this is where you come in during your next four years).
-Professor L. David Smith, Director of the Environmental Science and Policy Program, leads this orientation.
+Professor L. David Smith, Biological Sciences and Environmental Science and Policy Program, leads this orientation.

 This program can accommodate 40 students.

-Apart from going to class, what's the best predictor of academic success in college students?
-Sleep.
+What's the best predictor of academic success in college students?
+Going to class - obviously, right?
+But what's the second best predictor?
+SLEEP.
 True!
-Second best predictor?
-Eating breakfast.
-The performance of your brain is directly linked to the wellness of your body.
-That's why this orientation session will teach you important and surprising strategies to improve your sleep, stress management, emotional life, and more, so you can make the most of your time at Smith.
-Led by Emily Nagoski, Smith College's Wellness Education Director, this is the orientation program for students who'd like to learn how to incorporate simple and effective wellness techniques to maximize their GPA and their daily life.
-This program can accommodate up to 65 students.
+Next best predictor?
+Eating breakfast!
+The performance of your brain is directly linked to the wellness of your body, so this orientation session will teach you practical, surprising, and totally customizable strategies to improve your sleep, stress, nutrition, worry, mood, and more, so you can make the most of your time at Smith.
+Led by Emily Nagoski, Ph.D., this is the orientation program for students who'd like to learn simple, effective wellness techniques to maximize their GPA and improve the quality of their daily life.
+This program can accommodate 65 students.